WISDEM/JacketSE/docs/tutorial.rst

 >>>MAX X-joint  utilization at joints = 0.2600
 >>>MAX K-joint  utilization at joints = 0.3667

-If you plot the utilization of the tower, you should get something as in :num:`Figure #utilization-fig`, where the Von Mises stress, global and shell buckling utilizations are shown along the tower span.
+If you plot the utilization of the tower, you should get something as in Figure :ref:`utilization-fig`, where the Von Mises stress, global and shell buckling utilizations are shown along the tower span.
 Each curve represents material utilization and so should be <1 for feasibility.

 .. _utilization-fig: